-The following compensation discussion and analysis provides information regarding the Company's executive compensation objectives, principles, practices and decisions as they relate to the following named executive officers of the Company (the "Named Executives") for 2020:
+The following compensation discussion and analysis provides information regarding the Company's executive compensation objectives, principles, practices and decisions as they relate to the following named executive officers of the Company (the "Named Executives") for 2021:

-- Russell A. Childs, CEO and President of the Company and its operating subsidiary, SkyWest Airlines (the "Chief Executive"); - Robert J. Simmons, Chief Financial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Wade J. Steel, Chief Commercial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Eric J. Woodward, Chief Accounting Officer of the Company and its operating subsidiary, SkyWest Airlines; - Greg S. Wooley, Executive Vice President Operations of SkyWest Airlines; and - Michael B. Thompson, former Chief Operating Officer of SkyWest Airlines.
+- Russell A. Childs, CEO and President of the Company and its operating subsidiary, SkyWest Airlines (the "Chief Executive"); - Robert J. Simmons, Chief Financial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Wade J. Steel, Chief Commercial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Eric J. Woodward, Chief Accounting Officer of the Company and its operating subsidiary, SkyWest Airlines; and - Greg S. Wooley, Executive Vice President Operations of SkyWest Airlines.